 Quality of Service (QoS)

-To encourage the nodes to provide better service to the network, i.e. faster response time, faster execution time and shorter timeout period, several QoS (Quality of Service) scores are introduced to evaluate the overall quality of the node:
+To encourage the nodes to provide better service to the network, i.e. faster response time, faster execution time and less timeouts, QoS (Quality of Service) score is introduced to evaluate the overall quality of the node:

-The QoS score of a node is continuously updated when the node is executing tasks.
-The scores are then directly utilized to influence several key aspects of the network's operation.
+The QoS score of a node is continuously updated while the node is executing tasks.
+The score is then directly utilized to influence several key aspects of the network's operation.

-Nodes with consistently low Submission Speed score will face penalization in terms of their probability of being selected for future tasks.
+Nodes with consistently low QoS score will face penalization in terms of their probability of being selected for future tasks.
 This approach ensures that higher-performing nodes are given priority in task allocation, thereby maintaining the overall quality and efficiency of the network.

 Bad Node Kicking Out